susan123-dot/testin/README.md

         - Functional Testing

             This type of testing verifies that the software functions as intended and meets the specified functional requirements.
+        - Performance Testing

+            It involves testing the software's performance and responsiveness under different load conditions to assess its scalability, speed, and stability.